zer2/fantasy-basketball-optimizer/about/rotisserie.md

 - If a drafter has an $X\%$ chance of winning against team $A$ and a $>X\%$ chance of beating team $B$, if they win against team $A$ then they must also win against team $B$
 - The drafter's number of category points can be approximated by a Normal distribution

-Below is a summary of how the model works
+Below is a slightly mathy summary of how the model works

 #### The drafter's distribution